-As for the fiber optic splitter with 2×64 split configurations, it is more complicated than the splitter with 1×4 split configurations.
-There are two input terminals and sixty-four output terminals in the fiber optic splitter with 2×64 split configurations.
+As for the optical splitter with 2×64 split configurations, it is more complicated than the optical splitter with 1×4 split configurations.
+There are two input terminals and sixty-four output terminals in the optical splitter with 2×64 split configurations.
 Its function is to split two incident light beams from two individual input fiber cables into sixty-four light beams and transmit them through sixty-four light individual output fiber cables.

 What should be noted is that the ejected light beams may or may not have the same optical power as the incident light beam.
 The designer would better to take it into consideration when designing the passive optical networks.

-On the basis of different manufacturing technique, the fiber optic splitter can be divided into two types, which are popularly used nowadays.
+On the basis of different manufacturing technique, there are two fiber optic splitter types, which are popularly used nowadays.
 One is the traditional fused type optical splitter, fused biconic tapered (FBT) splitter, which features competitive prices; and the other is planar lightwave circuit (PLC) splitter, which has compact size and suits for high-density applications.
 Both of them have the advantages and can be used in different applications.

 In the manufacturing process of FBT splitter, there are two or more fibers placed closely together, typically twisted around each other and fused together by applying heat while the assembly is being elongated and tapered.
 The fused fibers are protected by a glass substrate and then protected by a stainless steel tube.
 Meanwhile, there is a signal source controls the desired coupling ratio to meet the requirements in applications.